 After you’ve proven the first two elements of negligence, you must show that the breach (e.g., drunk driving) is what caused the accident resulting in your injuries.
 To prove that you suffered injuries resulting in economic or non-economic damages, you must be able to provide all relevant medical and other documentation.
-Your personal injury lawyer can help gather the necessary information.
+Your personal injury lawyer in Miami Lakes can help gather the necessary information.

 Frequently Asked Questions (FAQs)